A Look At My Productivity Apps – Updated 2021

 It seems obvious, a web browser is a key part of any computer setup and everyone has their favourite.
 Mine was Safari for a long time, but Chrome’s ability to handle anything thrown at it content-wise, and the fact that it supports every CMS I use, make it the obvious choice.

-Those CMS logins are tough to remember though, so I use LastPass.
-I have it as a Chrome Extension and as an app on my iPhone and iPad, and it syncs across all platforms.
+Those CMS logins are tough to remember though, so I use 1Password.
+I have it as a Chrome Extension and as an app on my devices, and it syncs across all platforms.
 It allows me instant login across all sites – a massive timesaver.